EmbarkStudios/cargo-deny/docs/src/checks/README.md

 ## [advisories](advisories/index.html)

-Checks advisory databases for crates with security vulnerabilities, or that have been marked as `Unmaintained`.
+Checks advisory databases for crates with security vulnerabilities, or that have been marked as `Unmaintained`, or which have been yanked from their source registry.

 ## [sources](sources/index.html)